Clan Amir 01-04

 Sitting down on her bed Jessica says, “Yes, guilty as charged, Sir.”

-Smiling, he says, “I hear you had some fun while on leave.
+With a big smile he says, “I hear you had some fun while on leave.
 Anything I should know about it?”

 She calmly replies, “Not really, Sir.
 Just some drunk roughs and two privates fresh out of basic.
 No big deal.
 The privates now know not to drink too much in public.
 No worries all round.”